-Hackers are known to deploy spyware to keep track of what your business is doing, or even uninstall security tools like antiviruses to make your business even more vulnerable to other cyber threats.
+Hackers are known to deploy spyware to keep track of what your business is doing, or even uninstall phishing protection solutions like antiviruses to make your business even more vulnerable to other cyber threats.
 They can delete system backups, steal sensitive information, and basically destroy your company altogether.

 How to minimize your vulnerability to an RDP attack